 These days mountain bikes come in shapes, styles and budgets to suit everyone.
 At the top end they are more expensive than cars, and at the bottom end cheaper than a big night out.
 But it wasn’t always that way.
 Read this brief MTB history lesson to find out about the first mountain bikes.

-Over the last 40ish years mountain bikes have evolved into seriously technical bits of kit that.
+Over the last 40ish years mountain bikes have evolved into seriously technical bits of kit that we ride on local trails and on mountain biking holidays worldwide.
 Frankly, in terms of innovation, they are light years ahead of road bikes and are still changing with major improvements almost every year.

 But don’t think your full suspension beast of an enduro bike was just invented.
 Like anything that evolves it took time.
 And while the first mountain bikes are almost unrecognisable compared to the bikes we ride now, they really aren’t that old – particularly as this evolution has mostly happened in my lifetime.